 SportScotland - sportscotland is the national sport agency for Scotland.
 Working with partners their responsibility is to develop sport and physical recreational activity in Scotland.

 The National Lottery Community Fund has a range of programmes in its portfolio.

-The Lottery publish insights to groups who have recieved funding Have a look here
+The Lottery publish insights to groups who have received funding Have a look here

 They also host an applying for funding Tips page The Ultimate Guide

 New programmes will be launching throughout the year, keep up to date with Funding Alert.